Why Dr. Ginsburg recommends avoiding cow milk.

 While all this is true, we still believe in occasional indulgences with tasty, fun foods.
-This can mean going out for ice cream on occasion with your family, eating quality bree or other cheeses while traveling, or while at a party.
+This can mean going out for ice cream on occasion with your family, eating quality cheeses while traveling or at a party.

-But for day to day eating, we choose to remove milk products from regular eating, and are especially fond of coconut milk and milk products.
+But for day to day eating, we choose to remove milk products from regular eating, and are especially fond of coconut milk products.